Foutanké

-The Foutanké or Fouta is a breed or type of light horse from Senegal, in West Africa.
-It results from the cross-breeding of a Fleuve stallion with an M'Bayar mare; its conformation is similar to that of the Fleuve.
+The Foutanké or Fouta is a Senegalese breed or type of light horse.
+It results from the cross-breeding of stallions of the Fleuve breed with M'Bayar mares; its conformation is similar to that of the Fleuve.
 It is one of the four recognised Senegalese horse breeds – the others being the M'Bayar, the Fleuve and the M'Par – and is highly valued for horse-racing.